Mayo Clinic Health System

 Sodium reduction is a must

-The statistics are alarming, making reducing sodium intake among children and teens crucial.
-Taste preferences formed during childhood often carry into adulthood.
-Because much of our sodium comes from processed foods and restaurant foods, lowering sodium content across the food supply would contribute to significantly less sodium intake among children, teens and adults.
+Because much of the sodium intake comes from processed foods and restaurant foods, lowering sodium content across the food supply would contribute to significantly less sodium intake among children, teens and adults.

 Topics in this Post